Italian irredentism in Savoy: Italian-occupied Savoy

 Only in 1940 did the Italian Savoyards fulfil their irredentism, when some small areas bordering the Alps were annexed by Italy.
 The initial zone was 832 km² and contained 28,500 inhabitants.

 In November 1942, in conjunction with "Case Anton", the German occupation of most of Vichy France, the Royal Italian Army (Regio Esercito) expanded its occupation zone.
 Italian forces took control of Grenoble, Nice, the Rhône River delta, and nearly all of Savoy.

 A process of Italianization of the schools in Savoy was started, but was never fully implemented.
-Only a few Italian Savoyards were voluntarily enrolled in the Italian Army through fascist organizations like the Camicie Nere, most of them rejoined the resistance and fought against the invaders.
+Only a few Italian Savoyards were voluntarily enrolled in the Italian Army through fascist organizations like the Camicie Nere.
+Others joined the resistance and fought against the invaders.

 Most of the Irredentist Savoyards actively helped the Jews in the occupied zone in Savoy, a region that acted as a refugee zone for Jews fleeing persecution in Vichy France during World War II.

-The projects to incorporate Savoy to the Kingdom of Italy were supported by the fascist Savoyards of Grenoble, but nothing was done even because in September 1943 Nazi Germany substituted Italy in the occupation of Savoy.
+The projects to incorporate Savoy to the Kingdom of Italy were supported by the fascist Savoyards of Grenoble, but nothing was done even then because in September 1943 Nazi Germany substituted Italy in the occupation of Savoy.